kstenio/libssa/README.md

 ## Acknowledgements

-The present software (up to version 2.0.99) was supported by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001, and by Embrapa Instrumentation.
+The present software (up to version 2.0.99) was supported by the Coordination for the Improvement of Higher Education Personnel - Brazil (CAPES) - Finance Code 001, and by the Laboratory of Optics and Photonics at Embrapa Instrumentation, under the supervision of Dr. Debora Milori.

 ## Warranty